-SDG&E reports scams demanding over-the-phone payments are on the rise - NewsBreak
+SDG&E Reports Scams Demanding Over-The-Phone Payments Are on the Rise - NewsBreak

 — SDG&E will never accept any payment over the phone — any individual requesting payment over the phone is an imposter.

 — The only utility bill payment options are listed on SDGE.com at https://www.sdge.com/residential/pay-bill/my-bill.
-Payment includes My Account, Credit/Debit Card through BillMatrix, a Branch Office location, Pay by Mail, or an Authorized Payment Location.
+Payment include My Account, Credit/Debit Card through BillMatrix, a Branch Office location, Pay by Mail, or an Authorized Payment Location.

 — SDG&E does not accept pre-paid cash cards, Zelle, Green Dot, or Bitcoin for bill payments.